umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 The error tells you which package to look for and which version is currently in your left-most cloud environment.
 The error also contains the problematic incoming .csproj-file and the version referenced by it.

-If there are referenced multiple packages with lower versions in the incomming package, the error will list each.
+If the incoming package references multiple packages with lower versions, the error will list each one.

 We recommend that you align versions of the mentioned package(s) in your csproj-files to the higher version mentioned in the error for that package or a later version.